 Video 2 - Net front presence leads to a Team USA redirect goal

-As illustrated in video 3 below the net-front presence and full screen of the Swiss goalie by Team USA Forward Brett Berard #21 gives the goalie no chance to save the absolute dart of a one-timer by Team USA Forward Thomas Bordeleau #9.
+As illustrated in video 3 below, the net-front presence and full screen of the Swiss goalie by Team USA Forward Brett Berard #21 gives the goalie no chance to save the absolute dart of a one-timer by Team USA Forward Thomas Bordeleau #9.

-Not to take anything away from Bordeleau's shot which was taken from just outside "the house" and likely could have beaten the goalie clean without the screen, but it's Bordeleau's screen that ensures the goalie has no chance to make the play.
+Not to take anything away from Bordeleau's shot which was taken from just outside "the house," and likely could have beaten the goalie clean without the screen, but it's Bordeleau's screen that ensures the goalie has no chance to make the play.

 Video 4 - Team USA forward drives to "the house" while linemate screens goalie

-Wrapping up this post we want this article to emphasize the theme that goalies are better nowadays and ripping a "bar down" shot when the goalie has an unobstructed view probably won't get you too much glory ... unless you're still a squirt or a pee wee where the lack of size and skill is still an issue for many goalies.
+Wrapping up this post, we want this article to emphasize the theme that goalies are better nowadays, and ripping a "bar down" shot when the goalie has an unobstructed view probably won't get you too much glory ... unless you're still a squirt or a pee wee where the lack of size and skill is still an issue for many goalies.

-Follow us on Instagram
+Follow us on Instagram.

-Like what your reading sauce us a donation to keep us onsides!
+Like what you're reading?
+Sauce us a donation to keep us onside!